 If your in the medical transcription field, or wanting to learn how to start a medical transcription business, read on.
 You likely already understand that a high degree of attention to detail is required in this field.
 Any type of small error can quickly lead to a big problem.
 So, how can you improve the quality of medical transcription while keeping the errors to a minimum?
 Our experts take a look at how to improve medical transcription skills.

 Prefer Accuracy Over Speed

-Speed has a lot of value in medical transcription, but it should not sacrifice the integrity of your transcription.
+Speed has a lot of value in medical transcription.
+But, it should not sacrifice the integrity of your transcription.
 You need to prioritize accuracy over speed.
-Producing accurate medical transcriptions is underrated, so you will need to invest a lot of time in this regard.
+Producing accurate transcription is underrated, so you will need to invest a lot of time in this regard.
 Errors and typos are bound to occur when you type too quickly.
 However, in the longer run, it is only slowing you down because you will have to edit the text and fix your misspellings later.
 There is no magic potion to add accuracy to your skill set; you need to use online typing software and practice heavily.